NicolasHrt/JacandoTask/README.md

 After installing nodejs, you have to go in the server directory and run the command ```npm run start``` to run the server

 To run the front-end application, you have go in the front directory and run the commmand ```npm run dev```

+## Technologies

+I make the front with the framework NuxtJs/VueJs and the back with NodeJs (MongoDB for database).